Special operations military working dogs

 Special operations military working dogs perform several roles:

-- Detection – explosive or narcotics detection
+- Detection – explosive detection

 - Tracking – primarily of adversary movements in an area of operations